Italy, Spain yields dip to new record lows as cash glut eyed

 * German 10-year yields also fall to record lows

-* Portuguese yields underperform after Monday’s sharp rally (Updates prices, adds BES scrapping shareholder meeting, quote)
+* Portuguese yields underperform after Monday’s sharp rally (Updates prices, adds fresh analyst comments)

 By Emelia Sithole-Matarise